Submitted by Sarah Kingsbury on Thu, 03/09/2017 - 14:00

 - Objects in Direct Sunlight.
 Sunlight casts shadows creating a wider range of contrast in a photo.
 Using HDR brings balance to all the elements, both light and shadow.

 - Scenes with Backlighting.
 The same principle as above applies to the reverse situation.
 If you have a scene that’s bright in the background, HDR will lighten the foreground without making it look overexposed and washed out.

-*Pro-Tip: On the iPhone, you can turn on a setting which saves both the HDR photo and the standard photo, which means you can compare and choose after the fact without having to worry about whether or not using HDR will ruin or improve your shot.
-We’ll cover this setting in How to Use HDR on iPhone below.
+*Pro-Tip: On the iPhone, you can turn on a setting that saves both the HDR photo and the standard photo, which means you can compare and choose after the fact without having to worry about whether or not using HDR will ruin or improve your shot.
+We’ll cover this setting in How to Use HDR on an iPhone below.

 HDR iPhone Settings & Options

 First, if you have an iPhone X and earlier, you need to decide whether or not you want your iPhone to save just the HDR photo, or both the HDR photo and the normal photo.
 The pro of saving both is that you can review each and choose which you like the best.
 The con is that saving both takes up more storage on your iPhone, which isn't a problem if you go through your photos and delete the version you don’t want to keep.
 But it’s something to keep in mind.

 Set Your iPhone X or Earlier to Save Both the Normal & HDR Photo or Just the HDR Photo: